-By Alex White, Managing Director, Head of M&A and Strategic Advisory, Europe, Equiteq.
+By Alex White, Associate Director, Equiteq.

 Last week we looked at how it’s important to ensure that shareholders in the business are aligned before preparing for sale.
 This week we’re exploring why equity incentivizing your senior team can improve the equity value of the business.

 The gold standard to successfully grow and realize maximum value in people dependent businesses requires a high degree of shareholder and management team alignment, as well as strong financial performance.

 Awarding shares (or options) to the right people in the right proportions is one of the most powerful tools at the founding shareholders’ disposal.
 It’s not the only tool, but it is the most potent, which also makes it risky if applied badly.

 1. Get the timing right

 To maximize value creation from equity dilution and incentives you ideally want to be at least two years away, or ideally longer, from your exit.
 If that’s not practical there is often still value in a shorter time frame.

 The size of the business will also impact on the most appropriate option.
 Larger businesses will invariably have broader equity ownership and have professionalized management teams centrally and by service and/or sector lines.
 Reviewing the optimal equity structure and the ability to cash out individual shareholders from time to time to create room for the next generation is important for sustainable growth.

 It’s essential to get expert advice on your strategic options set in the commercial context of what buyers now and in the future are looking for.

 2. Invest your equity in the right people